GSA/search-gov-website/get-started/training.md

 * **[Getting Started with Search.gov (YouTube)](https://youtu.be/p-y9T23ziEg)** &mdash; July 2018, 4 minutes
   * [Download the MP4](https://d3qcdigd1fhos0.cloudfront.net/media/gettingstarted.mp4)

 **Share Your Feedback!** Let us know if you have a topic in mind that we should include as part of our training webinars.
-Email us at search@support.digitalgov.gov
+Email us at search@gsa.gov